 Grzegorz Brona: Currently, the Polish space industry is developing exclusively through cooperation with the Agency (ESA).
-Poland has been an active member of the ESA since 2012 and national agencies are encouraged to take part in ESA missions.
+Poland has been an active member of the ESA since 2012 and national entities are encouraged to take part in ESA missions.
 What is more, a major part of the contributions that members pay to the ESA return to the countries in the form of orders.
 That is the ESA’s policy and that is the case in Poland as well.

-During the first few years there is always a risk that national agencies are not technologically advanced enough and for that reason the ESA introduced a special transitory period, which ends in 2019, with development programs exclusively for Poland.
+During the first few years there is always a risk that national entities are not technologically advanced enough and for that reason the ESA introduced a special transitory period, which ends in 2019, with development programs exclusively for Poland.
 The goal is to increase the level of competence of Polish companies and develop products that could be delivered to the ESA in the future.

 The transitory period is coming to an end soon and we can see that that our companies are becoming more active and effective in procuring contracts on the ESA’s open market, which proves that they have developed successfully.
-A set of Polish specializations and niches have emerged, including optoelectronics, ground systems for satellite testing, onboard computers, power supply systems, planetary ground penetrators, satellite image processing systems, robotic systems and others.
+A set of Polish specializations and niches have emerged, including optoelectronics, ground systems for satellite testing, onboard computers, power supply systems, planetary ground penetrators, satellite image processing systems, robotic systems and other.

 That said, cooperation with the ESA alone has not led to creating a stable space industry in any of the member countries.
 That is why state support in the form of a national space program, both civilian and military, is necessary.
 The Polish Space Agency is responsible for creating such a program.
-I hope it will accelerate the development of companies and R&D centers in the Polish space industry and allow them to think realistically about reaching the furthest corners of our Solar System.
+I hope it will accelerate the development of companies and R&D centers in the Polish space industry and allow them to think realistically about the furthest corners of our Solar System.

 What products and services will be created in the future in the space industry?
 Where could Poland find its niche?